 Following a public consultation addressing a central element of disability benefit, the government says it will not change its decision on qualifying mobility distances.

-Brain Injury charity, Headway UK and others have expressed their disapproval and criticism for the lack of change.
+Brain Injury charity, Headway UK and others have expressed their disapproval and criticism of the lack of change.